 Approximately 50% of all travel games are League play, and 50% are scheduled by individual team managers to give skaters exposure to teams from other regions and tournament play.

-Check Reviews and Ratings: Read the reviews and ratings to understand the business's reputation and reliability.
-Check Contact Details: Ensure the contact details, like phone numbers and emails, are correct.
-If available, visit the business's official website.
-Confirm Business Location: Double-check the business location using the Google map provided.
+Look at reviews and ratings: Read the reviews and ratings to understand the business's reputation and reliability.
+Verify Contact Information: Ensure the contact details, like phone numbers and emails, are correct.
+Visit the business's official website if available.
+Verify Location: Use the provided Google map to verify the business location before planning a visit.

-Keep Your Information Safe: Keep sensitive information like social security numbers, credit card details, and passwords private.
-Verify the Representative: Make sure the representative is legitimate.
-You can ask for their name and position and cross-check it on the business's official website.
-Before proceeding with any legal matters, consider being aware of local $stateName state laws.
-It is also advisable to speak with a licensed privacy law specialist to ensure compliance and to defend your rights and interests.
-You can find more information here by searching for a certified privacy legal advisor.
+Avoid Sharing Sensitive Information: Keep sensitive information like social security numbers, credit card details, and passwords private.
+Check Representative's Identity: Verify the identity of the person you are talking to.
+Check their name and position on the business's official website.
+Before proceeding with any legal matters, consider researching local $stateName state laws.
+It is also advisable to seek guidance from a licensed privacy legal counsel to ensure compliance and to safeguard your rights and interests.
+You can find more information here by searching for a certified privacy legal expert.